This post is sponsored by Lexington Law.

 - Get one set of really absorbent bibs for baby to wear.
 These are handy for when they are having milk and teething.
 But don’t waste money on cute bibs that won’t soak up anything at all.

 - It’s up to your preferences, of course, but I love baby wearing.
 You can test out different carriers at BuyBuyBaby and Nordstrom with your baby to see which is most comfortable and supportive for you.
+Here’s a list of the best carriers for nursing.

 - Buy generic brands if you can!
 Most of the time the ingredients are the same as name brands.